-If a student refuses an accommodation listed in his or her IEP, Section 504 plan, or if required by the DoDEA HQ, an ML plan, the school should document in writing that the student refused the accommodation, and the accommodation must be offered and remain available to the student during testing.
+If a student refuses an accommodation listed in his or her IEP, Section 504 plan, or if required by the DoDEA HQ, an English Language Learners (ELL) plan, the school should document in writing that the student refused the accommodation, and the accommodation must be offered and remain available to the student during testing.
 This form must be completed and placed in the student's file and a copy must be sent to the parent on the day of refusal.
-Principals (or designee) should work with Test Administrators to determine who, if any others, should be informed when a student refuses an accommodation documented in an IEP, Section 504 plan, or if required by the DoDEA HQ, an ML plan.
-School principals should retain the completed and signed form in their school files for three years.
-Do not submit this form to the DODEA HQ or testing contractor.
+Principals (or designee) should work with Test Administrators to determine who, if any others, should be informed when a student refuses an accommodation documented in an IEP, Section 504 plan, or if required by the DoDEA HQ, an ELL plan.
 Refer to Appendix F: Student Accommodation Refusal Form.